Bucketized Active Sampling for Learning ACOPF: Experimental Evaluation

-Second, observe that all acquisition functions under-sample regions with high load factor (e.g., $>$1.1 for \texttt{1354\_pegase}), contrary to MCDUE.
+Second, observe that all acquisition functions under-sample regions with high load factor (e.g., $>$1.1 for 1354\_pegase), contrary to MCDUE.
 These regions contain many infeasible samples which are not realistic as they correspond to loads that are over either global or regional production capabilities.
 Uncertainty-based active sampling methods (e.g., MCDUE) select samples with the highest predictive variance, which often correspond to infeasible samples.
-In contrast, the bucket-validation set allows \abs{} to allocate computational resources efficiently by surgically sampling in feasibility-dense regions, which are more useful for learning.
-Table \ref{table:sample-numbers} highlights these observations further and shows that \abs{}-IG is also able to label many more samples within the allocated time, limiting the number of time-consuming infeasible samples and focusing on regions of the input space that are more sensitive but whose samples are typically cheaper to label.
+In contrast, the bucket-validation set allows \bas{} to allocate computational resources efficiently by surgically sampling in feasibility-dense buckets, which are more useful for learning.
+Table \ref{table:sample-numbers} highlights these observations further by reporting the number of feasible and infeasible samples generated by each active sampling method within the time limit, where the top section shows the RAD and MCDUE baselines and the bottom section shows \bas{} with various acquisition functions.
+The table shows that \bas{}-IG is also able to label many more samples within the allocated time, limiting the number of time-consuming infeasible samples and focusing on regions of the input space that are more sensitive but whose samples are typically cheaper to label.